Click2code/apache-spark-test/README.md

 # Apache Spark Test
-A small study project on how to create and run applications with [Apache Spark][spark].
+A small study project on how to create and run applications with [Apache Spark 2.0][spark].
 Its my personal study project and is mostly a copy/paste of a lot of resources available on the Internet to get the concepts on one page.

 We will be using the Structured Query Language (SQL), for a tutorial see the free [SQL tutorial by TutorialsPoint](http://www.tutorialspoint.com/sql/index.htm).